JaviLopezG/calendar/README.md

     C -->|Stores calendar data| D[Firestore];
 ```

-## Contributing

-Contributions are welcome!
-This project uses the [All Contributors](https://allcontributors.org/) specification.
-Contributions of any kind are welcome!

 ## License

 This project is licensed under the BSD-3-Clause License - see the [LICENSE](LICENSE) file for details.